-Andrés N. Ordorica (he/him) is a queer Latinx poet, writer, and educator based in Edinburgh, Scotland.
-Drawing on his family’s immigrant history and his own third culture upbringing, his writing maps the journey of diaspora and unpacks what it means to be from ni de aquí, ni de allá (neither here, nor there).
+Andrés N. Ordorica (he/him) is a queer Latinx writer based in Edinburgh.
+Drawing on his family’s immigrant history and third culture upbringing, his writing maps the journey of diaspora and unpacks what it means to be from ni de aquí, ni de allá (neither here, nor there).
+He is the author of the poetry collection At Least This I Know and novel How We Named the Stars.
+He has been shortlisted for the Morley Lit Prize, the Mo Siewcharran Prize and the Saltire Society’s Poetry Book of The Year.
+In 2024, he was selected as one of The Observer’s 10 Best Debut Novelists.

 His writing often addresses themes of queerness, liminality, and concepts of belonging.
 He has published personal essays and creative journalism on the arts, mental health, sexuality, and immigration.
 He is a graduate of Ithaca College and The Royal Central School of Speech & Drama.